BAJAJ FINSERV DIRECT LIMITED

 2.Fill Out the Application Form

-Fill out the Demat account opening form that the DP provides.
+Fill out the Demat account opening form provided by the DP.
 This form will require personal details, contact information, and financial background.

 3.Submit the Required Documents